Skip Navigation Links

 Journal of Environmental Accounting and Management 11(3) (2023) 341--352 | DOI:10.5890/JEAM.2023.09.007

-Larissa Raquel Matias Menussi$^{1}$, Thamiris Linhares Marques$^{1}$, Gabriela Giusti$^{1}$, Daiane Vit\'{o}ria da Silva$^1$, Maria Cl\'{e}a Brito de Figueir\^{e}do$^{2}$, Diogo A. Lopes Silva$^{1}$
+Larissa Raquel Matias Menussi$^{1}$, Thamiris Linhares Marques$^{1}$, Gabriela Giusti$^{1}$, Daiane Vitória da Silva$^1$, Maria Cléa Brito de Figueirêdo$^{2}$, Diogo A. Lopes Silva$^{1}$

-$^{1}$ Research Group on Sustainability Engineering, Production Engineering Department of Sorocaba, Center for Science &
+$^{1}$ Research Group on Sustainability Engineering, Production Engineering Department of Sorocaba, Center for Science & Technology Management, Federal University of São Carlos, UFSCar, Sorocaba, SP, Brazil

-$^{2}$ Biomass Technology Laboratory, Embrapa Agroind'{u}stria Tropical, Rua Dra.
-Sara Mesquita, no 2.270, Bairro Planalto
+$^{2}$ Biomass Technology Laboratory, Embrapa Agroindústria Tropical, Rua Dra.
+Sara Mesquita, no 2.270, Bairro Planalto do Pici, CEP 60511-110, Fortaleza, CE, Brazil

 Download Full Text PDF